Chloe7243/Fitmind-Enhancement/docs/source/acknowledgements.rst

 .. note::

    Visual content enhances the user experience and communicates key ideas.
-The images listed here appear on various pages throughout the application interface and documentation.
+The images listed here appear on the main page application interface.

 Illustration Sources
 --------------------